Ceremony Remembers Those Buried At Fort Ontario

 King will finish up his book on the Post Cemetery and have it published in early 2019, he added.

 “Thank you to Corey and thank you to Paul Lear for putting this event together.
-It’s really an important event and I’m proud to be the mayor of Oswego, a community where we go out of our way as often as we possibky can thank, accknowledge and appreciate those who paid the ultimate sacrifice fighting for our nation and all of our veterans,” Mayor Billy Barlow said.
-“It is truly an honor just to be part of the commmunity where we acknowledge our veterans on a regular basis.”
+It’s really an important event and I’m proud to be the mayor of Oswego, a community where we go out of our way as often as we possibly can thank, acknowledge and appreciate those who paid the ultimate sacrifice fighting for our nation and all of our veterans,” Mayor Billy Barlow said.
+“It is truly an honor just to be part of the community where we acknowledge our veterans on a regular basis.”

 Before starting his remarks, Lt.
-Colonel Ormsbee, 10th Mountain Division of the U.S. Army, Fort Drum, asked for a moment of silence “for the fallen, the POWs, the MIA and all of those who have served and are serving this great nation.”
+Colonel Ormsbee, U.S. Air Force Auxilary 10th Mountain Division of the U.S. Army, Fort Drum, asked for a moment of silence “for the fallen, the POWs, the MIA and all of those who have served and are serving this great nation.”

 Wreaths Across America’s mission is to “Remember” (our fallen US veterans) – “Honor” (those who serve) – and “Teach” (our children the value of freedom).